gagan-bansal/munia-pretty-json/README.md

                          default 'info'
                          --level=info is equivenlent to --include=error,warn,info
-                         Note: option only related to level key Special keys:
+                         Note: option only related to level key -t, --time ......... format the time key value from milli seconds to string optional tokens can also be given to format the time
+                         example: -t '[YYYYescape] YYYY-MM-DDTHH:mm:ssZ[Z]'
+                         tokens as per dayjs https://day.js.org/docs/en/display/format
+                         Note: option only related to time key

+  Special keys:

     REST ............... print rest of the keys and values as a JSON string